decentraland/social-client/rust/README.md

 There are two available flows:

-- `flow1`: Sends a friendship request and then cancels it.
+- `flow1`: User A sends a friendship request and then cancels it.
 - `flow2`: Sends a friendship request, accepts the friendship, and then deletes it.
 - `flow3`: Sends a friendship request and then rejects it.